GPU Cold Starts Are Killing Your Inference Latency — Here's the Fix

 Why Cold Starts Hide in Your Metrics

-Most teams compound this by running on a single GPU provider with no fallover.
-When that provider experiences capacity pressure, your warm instances get preempted and you're back to cold boots under live traffic.
-The problem isn't just startup speed - it's the unpredictability of when cold starts happen at scale.
+Most teams compound this by running on a single GPU provider with no failover.
+When that provider experiences capacity pressure, warm instances get preempted and you're back to cold boots under live traffic.
+The problem isn't just startup speed — it's the unpredictability of when cold starts happen at scale.

-The Three Root Causes
+The Four Root Causes

-1. Serverless-first architecture without minimum warm instances Serverless GPU inference is cost-attractive, but without a minimum warm instance floor, every idle window resets your latency baseline.
-Managed platforms like AWS SageMaker offer provisioned concurrency for this reason - but teams routinely skip it to save money, then pay in user experience.
+Serverless GPU inference is cost-attractive, but without a minimum warm instance floor, every idle window resets your latency baseline.
+Managed platforms like AWS SageMaker offer provisioned concurrency for this reason — teams routinely skip it to save money, then pay in user experience.

-3. Model weights loaded remotely on every boot If your container pulls model weights from S3 or GCS at boot time instead of caching them locally on the node, you're adding 30-90 seconds of pure I/O latency before inference begins.
-For any serious LLM deployment platform, this is table stakes to get right.
+If your container pulls model weights from S3 or GCS at boot time instead of caching them locally on the node, you're adding 30–90 seconds of pure I/O latency before inference begins.
+For any serious LLM deployment platform this is table stakes.

 How OneInfer Eliminates Cold Starts